dman926/media-processor/README.md

 # Media Processor

-CLI VERSION IS READY.
-WORKING ON GUI CONFIGURATOR.

 A python program to scan, auto-transcode, rename, and move media.

 This was made for my PleX server so I can easily set up rules to automate my workflow.